RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 <br />

 The Store raised the stakes of the game since it made the money earned more real.
-If you were an engineer, the temptation to screw labellers to get your Robot became a lot greater...
+If you were an engineer, the temptation to screw over labellers to get your Robot became a lot greater...

 The Store also had a narrative role as a **Tempting Obstacle*** for the players.
 In the Hero's Journey, this is a temptation that can lead the hero to stray from the quest.
-As we'll see, many labellers came close to accepting the status quo because they aspired to get a Robot!
+As we'll see, many labellers came close to accepting the status quo because they aspired to get a Robot...

-As a whole, funding this element of the game was surprisingly cheap: it cost me circa $100 to fulfil the orders, but player utility seemed much greater.
+As a whole, funding this element of the game was surprisingly cheap: it cost me circa $100 to fulfil the orders, but player utility seemed much greater than the cash amount.
 I knew this from experimental economics: if you give a prize (e.g. an iPhone) then this gets more participation than giving the equivalent monetary amount.
 People value physical things!

 <br />